jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 ## Step1: load in gene expression datasets for network construction (exp-load)

+Here, we use same demo dataset for network construction and following analysis (Check the ***The choice of expression dataset for network construction*** section below).
-Here, we use the dataset from GEO database as the demo that we could directly download it from web by input the GSE ID and GPL ID.
+This dataset could be directly downloaded from GEO database by input the GSE ID and GPL ID.
 If set `getGPL=TRUE`, will download the gene annotation file.
 The output of this function will be the [eSet](https://www.rdocumentation.org/packages/Biobase/versions/2.32.0/topics/ExpressionSet) class object and will save the RData into `out.dir`.
 Next time by running this function, it will try to load the RData in the `out.dir/{GSE}_{GPL}.RData` first (if `update=FALSE`).